Norwegian Sun deck plans

-Norwegian Sun cruise ship deck plan has a total of 968 staterooms for 1936 passengers (max capacity is 2323 guests), served by 850 crew/staff members.
-NCL Sun ship has 12 decks (9 passenger-accessible, 8 with cabins), a total of 16 onboard dining options (5 of them complimentary), with 11 lounges and bars, 2 swimming pools and 5 jacuzzies, 8 elevators.
+Norwegian Sun cruise ship deck plan shows a total of 968 staterooms for 1936 passengers (max capacity is 2323 guests), served by 850 crew/staff members.
+NCL Sun ship has 12 decks (9 passenger-accessible, 8 with cabins), a total of 16 onboard dining options (5 of them complimentary), 11 lounges and bars, 2 swimming pools, 5 outdoor Jacuzzis, 8 elevators.

 NCL Sun deck plan changes 2018 refurbishment review

 The list changes after ship's 3-week drydock 2018 refurbishment (April, in Victoria BC) includes:

 - extensive renovation of all staterooms, public areas, restaurants, bars, lounges

-- stateroom upgrades - new flat HDTVs (infotainment system), USB ports, carpets, headboards, artworks, some furniture
+- stateroom upgrades - new smart HDTVs (infotainment system), USB ports, carpets, headboards, artworks, some furniture

 - Bliss Ultra Lounge (ex Dazzles disco nightclub)